In January 2025, after a poll of our members, we changed our name from the Lower Char Community Project to

 The 2025 Charmouth Dragon River Festival will be on 31st May 2025 - can you help us?

-- Watch our film 'River Char Voices' launched at our Community Event in Charmouth Wednesday 7th August.
+- Watch our film 'River Char Voices' launched at our Community Event in Charmouth in August 2024.

 - Should I swim in the river or at the beach? – Creating a better place (blog.gov.uk)